couchbaselabs/node-ottoman/vuepress/guides/schema.md

 Because views use map-reduce, certain types of queries can be faster as the query can be parallelized over all nodes in the cluster, with each node returning only partial results.
 One of the cons of views is that they are eventually consistent by default, and incur a performance penalty if you want consistency in the result.

-### `n1ql`

-These indexes uses the new SQL-like query language available from Couchbase Server 4.0.0.
-These indexes are more performant than views in many cases and are significantly more flexible, allowing even un-indexed searches.

-N1QL indexes in Ottoman use [Couchbase GSIs](http://developer.couchbase.com/documentation/server/current/indexes/gsi-for-n1ql.html).
-If you need flexibility of queries and speed, this is the way to go.

 ## Instance methods